victor6021/Android_Sprint7Challenge_AnimatedRating/README.md

 2. The view must allow for attributes to be set:
     1. The maximum rating (number of symbols)
     2. The starting rating
-    3. The empty symbol
-    4. The filled symbol

 > Start building the view using static values for these fields.
 > To add multiple symbols, your view should extend a child of viewgroup, I like to use the frame layout.
 You will also have to define the symbols as their own views, I like defining them in their own layout and then inflating that layout multiple times

 3. The view must allow activity code to set or get the rating

-4. The view must handle AnimatedVectorDrawable images and animate them when the rating is changed.
+4. The view must use AnimatedVectorDrawable images and animate them when the rating is changed.
-> Be sure to check if each drawable implements `Animatable` before trying to animate or your app will crash.
+> Be sure to check if each drawable implements `Animatable` using the `is` keyword before trying to animate or your app will crash.

+5. The view must be used in a fragment to allow users to add rated items to a list.
+> This can be either a dialog fragment or a full fragment